Permanent Supportive Housing

 Foodbank hours: Tues. & Thurs.
 1 p.m. - 2:30 p.m

-Take out breakfasts for clients and emergency items being offered at door (jackets, underwear, socks, gloves).
-All other programming suspended until further notice.
+Take-out breakfasts for clients and emergency items are offered at the door (jackets, underwear, socks, gloves).
+All other programming is suspended until further notice.
 Hours: Tues – Fri: 9 – 12 p.m.